nagyesta/lowkey-vault-example/README.md

 * ```IDENTITY_ENDPOINT``` must be set to point to the `/metadata/identity/oauth2/token` path of Assumed Identity e.g., http://localhost:8080/metadata/identity/oauth2/token
 * ```IDENTITY_HEADER``` can be set to anything (just needs to exist) e.g., `header`

+> [!TIP]
+> Since v2.4.2, Lowkey Vault is providing the same token endpoint on the `8080` port by default.
+Therefore, you don't need to start another container.

 By setting these, the following things will happen:
 1. The [test configuration](java-sdk/src/test/java/com/github/nagyesta/lowkeyvault/example/AzureAccessTestDockerConfiguration.java)
    will create a `DefaultAzureCredential` instance for the authentication due to the `managed-identity` Spring profile.